NASA Alumni League: NAL-Kennedy Space Center (NAL-KSC) Chapter

-Canaveral Council of Technical Societies and Space Congress
+Canaveral Council of Technical Societies and Space Congress).

 There were big gatherings of aerospace and people called the Space Congress that started during the early days of the Space-age.
 In the 20th century over 1000 aerospace professionals would gather to discuss space and present technical papers.

 The Canaveral Council of Technical Societies (CCTS) was formed in 1959 to coordinate better communication and interface among the many technical societies in the Cape Canaveral area.
 This led to the establishment of an annual technical conference now known as Space Congress.
 CCTS' first technical symposium took place in Daytona Beach on October 26–28, 1962 and was called the Canaveral Council Fall Conference.
 The program consisted of a get-acquainted party on Friday; technical addresses and technical workshops, a luau, a conference summary, and family activities on Saturday; and a golf tournament and fashion show on Sunday.

 Two years later, the CCTS held the first Space Congress in Cocoa Beach, Florida on April 20–22, 1964, with the theme, "Where Are We Going in Space?"
 Thirty-one papers were presented and three luncheon speakers, an opening speaker, and keynote speaker addressed the assemblage.
 Eighteen organizations from industry, NASA, and the U.S. Air Force contributed exhibits.
 The proceedings were published.

 Since 1964, all CCTS Space Congresses have been held in Cocoa Beach and Cape Canaveral, Florida.
 In 1965, the growing list of events included authors' breakfasts, a banquet, evening sessions, and an international session, an exhibitors' cocktail party, and launch area tours.
 By 1966, the Congress had grown to four days in length and was being held on an annual basis.
 The 1993 Space Congress was quite large and event feature included matched suits for the organizers and mugs with logos.
 The motto for the 1993 Space Congress was Yesterday's vision is tomorrow's reality.
 The last week-long Space Congress was held in 1994.

 In 2012, CCTS sponsored a single-day Space Congress that featured technical briefings at the Florida Solar Energy Center in Cocoa, Florida.
 This event was well received and provided the necessary local interest for CCTS to begin planning for annual Space Congress events starting in 2014.

 In 2015 the Canaveral Council of Technical Societies hosted a Space Congress.
 U.S. Representative Bill Posey sent a video message to the event.
-Also, former U.S. astronautWinston Scott was there.
+Also, former U.S. astronaut Winston Scott was there.